Essential Vaccinations for Dogs and Cats

 Ideally, your pet should start their vaccinations between 6 and 8 weeks of age.
 They will first receive their distemper booster series, which means being re-vaccinated every 3-4 weeks until they are 12-16 weeks old.
 Rabies is given between 12-16 weeks of age.
 If your pet is at risk of encountering ticks in their environment, they will receive their initial Lyme vaccination.
 Lyme and Lepto require a follow-up booster for your pet to be properly immunized.

-It’s important to maintain a consistent vaccination routine to ensure that your pet is always well-protected from disease.
+Since incomplete protection can result in illness, it’s important to maintain a consistent vaccination routine.
 Your veterinarian will always be happy to offer advice and help you keep up with your pet’s vaccines.

 Happiness is a warm puppy.